-David Watson Transport commenced their journey working towards ISO 9001:2015 in July 2019, working alongside Assent Risk Management and choosing BSI to be our certification partner throughout our ISO accreditation journey.
+At David Watson Transport, we commenced our journey working towards ISO 9001:2015 for our Head Office at Earls Colne in July 2019, working alongside Assent Risk Management and choosing BSI to be our certification partner throughout our ISO accreditation journey.
 We successfully gained our ISO 9001:2015 (QMS) Quality Management System Accreditation in February 2020.
-The Company’s commitment to meeting, and exceeding, these requirements secure a prosperous future and sets a unique standard for others to follow.
+We’re committed to meeting, and exceeding, these requirements secure a prosperous future and sets a unique standard for others to follow.
 We are committed to continuing to meet all compliance obligations including contractual, statutory, legal, and others of relevance on our journey of ISO accreditation.

-Following our success of gaining ISO 9001:2015 (QMS) Quality Management System Accreditation we decided to continue our ISO journey by commencing working towards ISO 14001:2015 (EMS) Environmental Management Systems, again partnering with Assent Risk Management and BSI as the accrediting body.
+Following our success of gaining ISO 9001:2015 (QMS) Quality Management System Accreditation we decided to continue our ISO journey by commencing working towards ISO 14001:2015 (EMS) Environmental Management Systems for our Head Office at Earls Colne, again partnering with Assent Risk Management and BSI as the accrediting body.
 We are working eagerly towards our EMS with an ambitious expectation to gain the accreditation by August 2021 or sooner!
 Please continue to follow us on our ISO journey.

 We’ve been FORS members almost since the standard started, and Gold accredited for the last 5+ years.
 This is the standard required of hauliers that although originated in London is now rolled out across many cities across the UK and is becoming more and more of a requirement.
 In recent times, FORS have increased their audit regime to achieve Bronze, Silver or Gold – we have to pass three Bronze audits per year to be able to submit information online for both Silver and Gold.
 Just getting Bronze without any non-compliance is challenging in itself, so you can imagine how much tougher Silver and Gold are.
 Our last Bronze audit was passed without any Major or Minor non-compliances, in fact, without even an Observation!